ASTGI: Adaptive Spatio-Temporal Graph Interactions for Irregular Multivariate Time Series Forecasting: Methodology

 The first step in our framework is to represent each discrete observation $(t_i, x_i, c_i)$ from the historical set $\sS_{\text{hist}}$ as a structured spatio-temporal point.
 This transformation is achieved by introducing three dedicated encoders: (1) a Channel Embedding, which uses a learnable embedding matrix $\mE_C \in \R^{N_C \times d_c}$ to map the variable index $c_i$ to an embedding vector $\ve_{c_i}$, capturing the intrinsic relationships between different variables; (2) a Time Encoding, which employs a learnable Multi-Layer Perceptron (MLP) $\Phi_T: \R \to \R^{d_t}$ to map the timestamp $t_i$ to a time embedding $\ve_{t_i}$, allowing it to flexibly learn complex temporal patterns; and (3) a Value Encoder, which uses another independent MLP $\Phi_X: \R \to \R^{d_{\text{model}}}$ to map the observation value $x_i$ into an initial $d_{\text{model}}$-dimensional feature vector $\vh_i^{(0)}$.
 This vector will be iteratively updated in the subsequent dynamic propagation layers.

 We concatenate channel embedding and time embedding to form the spatio-temporal coordinate $\vp_i$ for each observation point, which defines its position in a learned $(d_c+d_t)$-dimensional space:

 where $\oplus$ denotes vector concatenation.
 With this, the original set of discrete observations is transformed into a set of spatio-temporal points $\{(\vp_i, \vh_i^{(0)}) \mid (t_i, x_i, c_i) \in \sS_{\text{hist}} \}$.
 This representation preserves every original observation point in its entirety, thereby avoiding issues common to interpolation or alignment paradigms, such as information distortion and the introduction of artificial data points.
-The core of this representation lies in the spatio-temporal coordinate space $\R^{d_c + d_t}$, formed by the channel and time embeddings, which directly serves as a metric space.
+The core of this representation lies in the spatio-temporal coordinate space $\R^{d_c + d_t}$, formed by the channel and time embeddings, which directly serves as a embedding space.
 It is important to emphasize that the spatial dimension here does not refer to physical geographic location.
 Instead, it is an abstract dimension learned from the data, designed to capture the intrinsic relationships between different variables.
 The subsequent graph construction is then adaptively defined based entirely on the proximity of points within this learned space.
+Notably, the spatio-temporal coordinate $\vp_i$ remains fixed throughout the subsequent propagation process, serving as a stable positional anchor, while only the feature vector $\vh_i$ is iteratively refined.